100mslive/100ms-docs/common/faq.md

 ### Is it possible to dynamically set the video resolution based on the number of participants?

-We have released [Simulcast](/javascript/v2/advanced-features/simulcast)!
+We have released [Simulcast](/javascript/v2/advanced-features/simulcast).
 With simulcast the video quality of peers will drop based on network bandwidth available.

-So if there are just two, it's 1080, then when a third joins, it drops to 720, then when a 7th joins, it drops to 360.
+So if there are just two, it's 1080, then when a third joins, it drops to 720, then when a seventh joins, it drops to 360.

 ## Limits

-### What is the limit for room size in webRTC?
+### What is the limit for room size in WebRTC?

 - Limit = total number of uploaded streams + total number of downloaded streams ≤ 10,000
   - total number of uploaded streams is every single video feed being sent to the server, regardless of who is viewing it
-  - total number of downloaded streams is calculated as number of webrtc viewers x number of video tiles seen by each (regardless of tile size)
+  - total number of downloaded streams is calculated as number of WebRTC viewers x number of video tiles seen by each (regardless of tile size)
 - here’s an example:  a room with 100 peers, each with their video on, but each peer can only see 20 pax on the first page due to pagination
   - uploaded streams = 100
   - downloaded streams = 100 peers x 20 video tiles each = 2,000